AlexFigar/alexfigar.github.io/content/posts/Sci-Fi Crate Animation.md

 ## Storyboard

-I created a quick storyboard for the animation I wanted to create.
+I created a quick storyboard for the animation.
 I opted for 3 crates opening instead of one as I thought it would be more interesting.
 In hindsight this was a bad idea as it completely blew out my render times.

 I added some other loot items.
 The one on the left is just the blender default cube on an angle and the one on the right is some asset I had in my assets folder.

-I though it would be cool to have spotlights highlight each crate before they open in the same order.
 ![](/lootbox/storyboard.gif)
 ## Background Set
 I created a little set for my animation to take place in.
 I put a large window out to space and added some crates in the background.